laurenpenn/Website/plugins/podpress/readme.txt

 = How-To change the XSPF playlist URL =
 If you have a custom XSPF playlist e.g. a .xspf file and you would like that the player uses this custom playlist then you can insert the new URL in the widgets settings (or define the constant PODPRESS_CUSTOM_XSPF_URL_x with the URL of this custom playlist (At the end of the file podpress_xspf_config-sample.php is a prepared line of code.).
 The `x` in the name of the constant stays for the ID of the blog.).
 The URL has to be an URL to a playlist which is on the same domain/server as your blog!
 But it is allowed that the tracks in the playlist can be situated on a different server.

+= How-To use custom variables for the XSPF player: = Create a sub folder in the plugins folder of your blog e.g. /wp-content/plugins/podpress_options/xspf_options/variables (create a different one for the slim player e.g. /wp-content/plugins/podpress_options/xspf_options/variables_slim/).
+Copy the podpress_xspf_config-sample.php file from the podpress folder to the podpress_options/ folder.
+Rename it to podpress_xspf_config.php and uncomment the line with constant PODPRESS_XSPF_USE_CUSTOM_VARIABLES_1 (or PODPRESS_XSPF_SLIM_USE_CUSTOM_VARIABLES_1 for custom variables for the slim player).
+The number 1 in the name of the name of the constant is stands for the ID of the blog (it is 1 for the main blog of a multi site installation or a single blog).
+If you want to define different variables for XSPF player in different (sub) blogs then you need to define constant and variables files with their IDs too.
+The last stept is to create the variables files and place them in the variables (or variables_slim) folder.
+They have the naming scheme variables_{blog ID}.txt.
+For more information about all possible variables see the [documentation of the XSPF Jukebox](http://lacymorrow.com/projects/jukebox/xspfdoc.html).

 == Frequently Asked Questions ==